The questions parents ask

 What does my child actually find inside Dreamtime?

 Three clear shelves.
 Stories is the folklore and literary bedtime shelf.
-Discover Dreamlings is the gentler science shelf for younger listeners.
-Discover Voyagers is the longer science shelf for older, more curious listeners.
+Discover Dreamlings is the gentler science shelf for a first taste of wonder.
+Discover Voyagers is the longer science shelf for the more curious listeners.

 Is Dreamtime only folklore?